luckiday/luckiday.github.io/_pages/about.md

 I am currently a postdoctoral fellow at CUHK, working with [Prof. Guoliang Xing](https://staff.ie.cuhk.edu.hk/~glxing/) in the innovative [CUHK AIoT Lab](https://aiot.ie.cuhk.edu.hk/).
 My research, focusing on AR/mobile systems and visual language interaction, is primarily aimed at developing assistive AR for daily life.
-I am deeply committed to creating technology that enhances individual experiences.
+I am deeply committed to creating technology that enhances life experiences.

 I earned my Ph.D. in Computer Science from UCLA under the mentorship of [Prof. Songwu Lu](https://web.cs.ucla.edu/~slu/).
 I also obtained my M.S. from UCLA in 2018.
 Prior to that, I